 The IW concentration profiles of ammonium and alkalinity at Site M0090 indicate high rates of organic matter remineralization (Figure F17).
-Additionally, the methane concentration profiles, with highest methanogenesis rates in the uppermost 3-5 mbsf, point to a shallow SMT at about 4.5 mbsf.
+Additionally, the methane concentration profiles, with the highest methanogenesis rates in the uppermost 3-5 m, point to a shallow SMT at about 4.5 mbsf.
 The slow increase of salinity in the IW with depth points to the downcore addition of ions that are likely metabolic products of organic matter degradation or other authigenic alteration processes.
 Dissolved Fe and Mn concentrations are very high in the uppermost meter of the sediment column, indicating organic matter remineralization by intensive dissimilatory Mn and Fe reduction followed by the process of organoclastic sulfate reduction in the deeper sediments.
-Dissolved U concentrations do not exceed 22 nM and are only observed in the uppermost sediments above the SMT, marking the zone of reduced but sulfide-free conditions in the sediment.
 Dissolved Ba increases below the SMT, reaching high (compared to the other sites) values.
-This suggests potentially input of marine barite at this site that is dissolved below the SMT with the consequential release of Ba to the IW (e.g., Torres et al., 1996).
+This suggests potential input of marine barite at this site that is dissolved below the SMT with the consequential release of Ba to the IW (e.g., Torres et al., 1996).
 Furthermore, the release of dissolved Fe around 22.5 mbsf could potentially point to a likely impact on the geochemical signatures at Site M0090 by postdepositional alteration of volcanic glass shards.
-The high contents (>1.0%) of TC and TOC in the upper part of Site M0090 suggests large amounts of carbon burial in the central Japan Trench, whereas intensive remineralization occurs in the upper part of downcore sediments.
-The coupled but marked variations may imply the indication for organic geochemical stratigraphy and amounts of nonlocal materials likely exported into the Japan Trench.
+The high contents (>1.0%) of TC and TOC in the upper part of Site M0090 suggests large amounts of carbon burial in the central Japan Trench.
 Because the high methane concentrations and C_1/C_2 values and low concentrations of SO_4^{2-} were observed in the deeper sediments, the roles of microbes in the fate of sedimentary organic carbon in the hadal sediments are of significance.
-The solid phase data show that the sediments at Site M0090 are dominated by siliceous material.
+The solid-phase data show that the sediments at Site M0090 are dominated by siliceous material.
 Iron and Mn mainly mirror the content profile of Al, suggesting detrital sources.
 One exception is a strong increase in Mn at around 23 mbsf that is likely related to Mn-enriched volcanic deposits.

 The paleomagnetic intensities measured at Site M0090 are characterized by large fluctuations (Figure F17).
 Intensities increase from near the seafloor to 3 mbsf.
-Then they decrease downward to 6 mbsf in both holes.
+They then decrease to 6 mbsf in both holes.
 Short intervals around 1 m in length with low intensities are observed at 6-7 mbsf.
 High peaks of about 5.0×10^{-5} A/m are observed at around 8 mbsf.
 Intensities then decrease from 8 to 12 mbsf.
 Again, a short interval with low intensities is observed at ~12 mbsf.
-Intensities gradually increase downward, reaching peaks (13×10^{-5}) and 8×10^{-5} A/m) at 15 mbsf and dropping at 16 mbsf.
+Intensities gradually increase downward, reaching peaks (13×10^{-5} and 8×10^{-5} A/m) at 15 mbsf and dropping at 16 mbsf.
 Below this depth, intensity gradually increases to 22 mbsf and then decreases to the bottom of Hole M0090D.
 The declination variations of Hole M0090B and the corrected declination in Hole M0090D are similar and characterized by a negative peak at 3 mbsf, a positive peak at 4.5 mbsf, a positive small peak at 11 mbsf in Hole M0090D, a negative peak at 18 mbsf, and a sudden offset at 30 mbsf with some scattered distribution in declination.
 The inclination profiles generally fluctuate between 30° and 60°.
 An inclination drop from 70° to 90° is observed at 5 mbsf.
 Another noteworthy interval of inclination, rising from ~30° to around 60° is observed between 27 and 30 mbsf.
 Preliminary paleomagnetic data from Holes M0090B and M0090D display similar trends in intensity and declination.
 Declination variation may be recording paleomagnetic secular variation because several unique peaks are observed here that could be potential tie points.